Automatic layout of railroad diagrams

 \subsection{Performance}

-We measured how long our prototype compiler took to lay out a few sample diagrams with the same parameters that produced the the layout of each shown in this paper.
-(Two large ones, SQLite's \literal{insert-stmt} and \literal{compound-select-stmt}, are in the appendix.)
+We measured how long our prototype compiler took to lay out a few sample diagrams with the same parameters that produced the layout of each shown in this paper.
+We also measured a few of the largest diagrams we found in the SQLite and Oracle SQL documentation~\cite{KrishnamurthySQLLanguageReference2025,SQLitecontributorsSyntaxDiagramsSQLite2024}.
 For each diagram, we computed the mean and standard deviation over 10~runs, in milliseconds.
 We measured layout time on a laptop with an i7-1265U processor at 2.7~GHz and 32~GB of memory, running the Scala.js~1.19.0 compiler and the Node.js~20.10.0 runtime under Ubuntu~22.04.5. \autoref{tab:perf} shows the results.

-As a point of comparison, we cite Penrose \cite{YeEtAlPenroseMathematicalNotation2020}, an optimization-based mathematical diagramming tool intended for iterative, exploratory use.
+As a point of comparison, we cite Penrose~\cite{YeEtAlPenroseMathematicalNotation2020}, an optimization-based mathematical diagramming tool intended for iterative, exploratory use.
 Our tool, despite being written with no explicit attention to performance, is well under the 500~ms limit Penrose considers the target for ``data visualization, live programming, and other exploratory creative tools''.